 Analysis of data and transforming it into some meaningful insights has become an integral part of an organisation.
-Data Munging is the process by which the data is identified, extracted, cleaned as well as integrated in order to gain a good dataset which is suitable for both exploration and analysis.
+Data Munging is the process by which the data is identified, extracted, cleaned as well as integrated in order to gain a good dataset that is suitable for both exploration and analysis.
 Data Munging can also be referred to as data wrangling and it includes various aspects such as data quality, merging of different sources, reproducible processes, managing data, etc.

 It has been estimated that a staggering 70% of the time spent on analytic projects is concerned with identifying, cleansing and integrating data due to the difficulties of locating data which is scattered among many business applications, the need to re-engineer and reformat it in order to make it easier to consume, and the need to regularly refresh it is to keep it up-to-date.
 This cost, along with recent trends in the growth and availability of data, has led to the concept of a capacious repository for raw data called a data lake, which is a set of centralized repositories containing vast amounts of raw data.